luster-io/impulse-docs/menu-tutorial.md

   Now, to build to the actual interaction, we start off by making the menu draggable within our boundry.
-We specify `handles`, which are the elements that we interact with to drag the menu.
+We specify `handles`, which are the elements that the user interacts with to drag the menu.
 In this case, that's the hamburger menu, and the `close` bar on the bottom.

 ```javascript
 var drag = menu.drag({ handle: handleEls, boundry: boundry })
 ```

-  In the background, Luster Physics takes the user input and uses it to move the menu and calculate the velocity of the user's movements.
+  In the background, Luster Physics takes the users actions and uses them to move the menu and calculate the velocity of the user's movement.

   If you run this code right now, you can pull the menu open by dragging the hambuger menu, but once you let go it just sticks.
 The next step is to create an animation that flows from the user's movement.

-  The next step is to animate the menu, once the user has stopped dragging.

 ```javascript
 function end() {